The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: Data and sample

 \subsection{Instrumental setup}

-The \mjp \ survey was carried out at the Observatorio Astrof\'\i sico de Javalambre \citep[OAJ,][]{cenarro2014} located at the Pico del Buitre in the Sierra de Javalambre in Teruel (Spain).
-The acquisition of the data was performed with the 2.5m Javalambre Survey Telescope (JST/T250) that is optimized to provide a good image quality in the optical spectral range ($3300$--$11000$~\AA) across the $7$~deg$^2$ of the focal plane.
+The \mjp \ survey was carried out at the OAJ \citep{cenarro2014}, located at the Pico del Buitre in the Sierra de Javalambre in Teruel (Spain).
+The acquisition of the data was performed with the 2.5m Javalambre Survey Telescope (JST/T250), which is optimized to provide good image quality in the optical spectral range ($3300$--$11000$~\AA) across the $7$~deg$^2$ of the focal plane.

-The \mjp \ data was obtained with the \pf \ camera, which is the first scientific instrument installed at the JST/T250 before the arrival of the Javalambre Panoramic Camera \citep[\jpc,][]{taylor2014, marin-franch2017}.
-The JPCam has an effective field of view (FoV) of $4.2$~deg$^2$ and it is composed of $14$~CCDs.
-In contrast, the \pf \ instrument is a single CCD direct imager located at the center of the JST/T250 FoV with a pixel scale of $0.23$\arcsec~pixel$^{-1}$, which is vignetted on its periphery, providing an effective FoV of $0.27$~deg$^2$.
+The \mjp \ data were obtained with the \pf \ camera, which was the first scientific instrument installed at the JST/T250, before the arrival of the JPCam \citep{taylor2014, marin-franch2017}.
+The JPCam has an effective field of view (FoV) of $4.2$~deg$^2$, and it is composed of $14$~charge coupled devices (CCDs).
+In contrast, the \pf \ instrument is a single CCD direct imager located at the centre of the JST/T250 FoV with a pixel scale of $0.23$\arcsec~pixel$^{-1}$, which is vignetted on its periphery, providing an effective FoV of $0.27$~deg$^2$.